IPGP/rinexmod/README.md

 This script will get the last version of sitelogs from M3G repository and write them in an observatory dependent subfolder set in 'observatories'.
-The -d --delete option will delete the old version to get only the last version even in a name-changing case.
+The `-d/--delete` option will delete the old version to get only the last version even in a name-changing case.

 ```